This article covers How Credit Repair During Mortgage Underwriting Can Halt Loan Process

 - Nothing is wrong to have a credit repair work on repairing credit

-- But there can be issues when hiring a credit repair company do credit repair during mortgage underwriting which we will discuss later on this article
+But there can be issues when hiring a credit repair company do credit repair during mortgage underwriting which we will discuss later on this article.

 Secured Credit Cards Are The Best Tools Of Re-Establishing Credit

-Borrowers who have recently filed bankruptcy, had a foreclosure, had a deed in lieu of foreclosure, had a short sale, or had a bunch of late payments due to a loss of job or other extenuating circumstances and are in better financial shape now, the best way of re-establishing credit is by adding positive credit by getting several secured credit cards.
+Borrowers who have recently filed bankruptcy, had a foreclosure, had a deed in lieu of foreclosure, had a short sale, or had a bunch of late payments due to a loss of a job or other extenuating circumstances and are in better financial shape now, the best way of re-establishing credit is by adding positive credit by getting several secured credit cards.

 - Secured credit cards are like regular unsecured credit cards